bryaneadams/general_history_of_the_pyrates/README.md

 ## Python environment

 The python environment is designed to be ran in a GPU environment.
-Although this is not necessary to train the RNN, it will be a lot longer to build and train the model in a CPU environment.
+Although this is not necessary to train the RNN, it will take longer to build and train the model in a CPU environment.

 To create the environment: